weiziqianpsych/AutoKS/README.md

 # AutoKS

 An easy-to-used Python package to process knowledge structure data automatically, including:
-- Convert a variety of forms of data (e.g., concept map, essay/summary) into the graph
+- Convert a variety of forms of data (e.g., concept map, essay/summary) into a graph
 - Calculate graph-based features
 - Similarity comparison